pryv/config-template-pryv.io/pryv.io/single-node/INSTALL.md

 Define the platform-specific variables in `${PRYV_CONF_ROOT}/config-leader/conf/platform.yml`.
 The leader service will replace them in the template configuration files located in the `${PRYV_CONF_ROOT}/config-leader/data/` folder when queried.

+## System keys

+The configuration contains some system keys that are used between Pryv.io services.
+You will find them in the `${PRYV_CONF_ROOT}/config-leader/conf/config-leader.json` file, in a property called `internals`.
+You need to replace each `REPLACE_ME` occurence with a strong key of random alphanumeric characters.

 ## SSL certificates

 All services use Nginx to terminate inbound HTTPS connections.
 You should have obtained a wildcard certificate for your domain to that effect.
 You will need to store that certificate along with the CA chain into the appropriate locations.
 Please follow this [link](https://www.digicert.com/ssl-certificate-installation-nginx.htm) to find instructions on how to convert a certificate for nginx.